oxctl/login.canvas.ox.ac.uk/README.md

 This set of pages is deployed to [Cloudflare](https://dash.cloudflare.com/1adb0f307cf4b14f583113668c4cd5fa/pages/view/login-canvas-ox-ac-uk)

+To release the latest code merge the master branch into the release branch Cloudflare will then deploy this to production.
+The best way to do this is to create a PR from `master` to `release`, this allows you to check what's going to be released.
+There is a GitHub action that can be manually run to do this.

-To release the latest code merge the master branch into the release branch.
-To do this locally run checkout the release branch, fetch the latest code from the origin and run:
+Alternatively to do this locally run checkout the release branch, fetch the latest code from the origin and run:
 ```shell
 git merge origin/master
 ```